wouter-swierstra/SoftwareProject/slides01.md

 * These items are completed in a single *iteration* (2 to 4 weeks)

-* ScrumMaster is responsible for managing the process, not the people.
+* The ScrumMaster is responsible for managing the process, not the people.

 --------------------------------------------------------------------------------